 Application deadlines and decision timelines

-There are two rounds of applications this financial year 2020/21.
+There are two rounds of applications a year.

-- The lead applicant must hold an academic or clinical post with Moorfields Eye Hospital (MEH) or the UCL Institute of Ophthalmology (IoO) and will normally be in receipt of salary funding for the duration of the grant.
+- The application primary contact is expected to be the individual leading on the coordination of the application and who will be a key member of the team who will oversee the equipment.
+The application primary contact must hold an academic or clinical post with Moorfields Eye Hospital or the UCL Institute of Ophthalmology and will normally be in receipt of salary funding for the duration of the grant.

 How much can I apply for?

 Funding can be requested for direct equipment cost (or contribution towards).
 A minimum request of £50,000 is expected as this scheme is not intended to support the purchase of small or research team specific items of equipment.

 The expectation is that applications would not normally exceed £250,000 and that a contribution from an external funder or internal funds will be included.
 If your application is likely to exceed this cost or you do not have matched funding, you are advised to contact the grants and research team before starting to prepare an application.

 The normal grant duration for Equipment Grants is 12 months.

 The length of grant represents the time required to go to tender, purchase, install and activate any service contracts.
 The grant length is not intended to represent the usage life of the equipment.